 Building a rules engine attached to a form builder makes so many more things possible.
 I’ve always felt that if someone could capture just a fraction of the functionality available in one of these B2B form builders, and make it accessible to non technical users inside of a typical B2C form builder, that it would make for a really exciting idea.
 At some point I wanted to at least try to see if I could pull it off.
 That effort to build this thing started more than 3 years ago.

 There is a fairly well cited quote from Reid Hoffman of Linkedin “If you're not embarrassed by the first version of your product, you've launched too late.”
 There are a lot of things I wanted to get done for the initial release, but I’ve been writing code for quite some time, so I decided to release it and add more features as time goes on.
-Right now there’s no date picker (it’s coming).
-It doesn’t have a radio button (we’re working on it!).
+Right now there’s no date picker or file upload (it’s coming eventually).
 You can’t change the background color of a form without writing CSS.
 It’s a work in progress.

 TL;DR - A Rules Engine makes a Form Builder capable of doing so much more, things like conditional calculations and conditional validations, and greater control over order of operations.

 "A rules engine is all about providing an alternative computational model.